 Aggravated vehicular homicide occurs when a driver is aware of their negligent behavior and continues to act in such a dangerous manner.
 Ohio defines this as “reckless behavior.”

-When a driver makes a dangerous action that results in the death of another party while being fully aware of the danger posed by their actions, it is aggravated vehicular homicide.
+When a driver makes a dangerous action that results in the death of another party while being fully aware of the danger posed by their actions, it is already considered aggravated vehicular homicide.

 There are two main forms of aggravated vehicular homicide: